Michael-ODonnell/node-app-backend/README.md

 `docker exec -it postgres bash`

 ## To Do
-- DB migration.
-Shell script to perform new migrations and update metadata table using adding email and password fields (using BCrypt) to the users table as an example.
 - Authenticated requests.
 Create a logged in endpoint that can only be accessed by authenticating the user.
 - Session persistence using Redis and JWT.
 - Terraform setup.